aferrero23/twitter-category-nlp/README.md

   * 1- Download tweets from a particular user (you will need you personal tokens from [Twitter Developer Portal](https://developer.twitter.com/en)).
 Info from Members of Congress can be found [here](https://triagecancer.org/congressional-social-media)
   * 2- Data cleaning, data engineering and data visualizacions
   * 3- NLP algorithms and conclusions
+  * 4- Frontend with streamlit to try your own tweet

 In order to replicate the project, the steps are the following: